David Brooks (footballer): 2019–20 season

 In a pre-season friendly against Brentford, Brooks suffered an ankle injury which was reportedly set to leave him sidelined until mid-October.
 In December 2019, following a prolonged period on the sidelines, he underwent a second ankle operation, with the view of being sidelined until mid-March.
 Commenting on the injury, Brooks said in February that "[I] didn't know it was going to be six months and I don't think the physios would have thought that either".

 On 11 March, he returned to training with the rest of the squad after nearly eight months out through injury.
 Having returned from injury, Brooks scored his first goal of the season, in a 2–1 loss to Man City, on 15 July.
 He finished the 2019–20 season with nine league appearances and one goal as the Cherries were relegated to the Championship after a five-year stay in the Premier League.

 2020–21 season

 After relegation from the Premier League, Brooks returned to the Cherries side as a sub in their 3–2 opening day win against Blackburn Rovers.
 Brooks scored his first goals of the season, a brace, in a 1–3 away win at Birmingham City.
 In November, Brooks was named Championship Player of the Month after scoring two goals and adding three assists in three matches.

 2021–22 season

 On 14 August, Brooks received the first red card of his senior career (after a double-yellow); in a 2–1 away win against Nottingham Forest in the Championship.
 He also scored the opener in the game.

+Southampton (loan)

+On 30 January 2024, Brooks joined Southampton on loan for the remainder of the 2023–24 season.
+He made his first appearance for the club on 3 February 2024 in a 0–2 victory against Rotherham United, replacing Ryan Fraser in the 74th minute.
+On 16 February 2024, Brooks scored his first goal for the club in a 0–2 victory against West Bromwich Albion.